A. Togay Koralturk, Best-Selling PMP Author

 On this page

 To qualify for the PMP, you need a combination of project management experience and 35 contact hours of formal project management education.
-The experience required depends on your education: 36 months with a four-year degree, 60 months with a secondary diploma, or 24 months with a GAC-accredited bachelor's or post-graduate degree.
+The experience required depends on your education: 36 months with a four-year degree, 48 months with an associate's degree, 60 months with a secondary diploma, or 24 months with a GAC-accredited bachelor's or post-graduate degree, all earned within the last 10 years.
 You also agree to follow the PMI Code of Ethics.

 That is the whole picture.
 There is no required job title, and — contrary to a common myth — no requirement to hold a college degree.
 What PMI is checking is straightforward: have you actually led projects, and have you had formal training in how project management works?
 The sections below break down each piece so you can see exactly where you stand.